lubuntu-team/manual/source/2/2.3/2.3.2/screengrab.rst

 Customizing
 -----------
 To change your settings on ScreenGrab press the :guilabel:`gear` button or press :kbd:`Control +P`.
 The :guilabel:`Main` tab has settings for how to your screenshot.
 To change where ScreenGrab saves files by default change the :guilabel:`Default save directory` field or press :guilabel:`Browse` button to pop up a dialog to choose where to save.
 To change the default file name for your screenshots change the :guilabel:`Name` field.
 To change what format to save as by default change the :guilabel:`Format` drop down menu.
 To choose to copy the file name to the clipboard change the :guilabel:`Copy file name to the clipboard when saving` menu.
-If you are saving a jpg image you can change the image quality with the :guilabel:`Image quality` slider.
+If you are saving a jpeg image you can change the image quality with the :guilabel:`Image quality` slider.

 .. image:: ScreenGrab-Main.png